 Spiritual Care Minimum Data Set Framework and Spiritual Care in Victorian Health Services: Towards Best Practice Framework:

 Thirty – five spiritual care managers were surveyed to review the effectiveness of the frameworks.
 There were positive outcomes including conducting gap analyses of service provision and undertaking quality improvement projects to meet best practice.
 A report was sent to the 35 health service CEO’s regarding the outcomes from the implementation and their contribution to providing a safe and compassionate spiritual care service.

 La Trobe Research Collaboration:

-The collaborative project between SHV, La Trobe University and spiritual care departments at six hospital sites, investigating expectations for and benefits of spiritual care provision in the healthcare system continues.
+The collaborative project continues between SHV, La Trobe University and spiritual care departments at six hospital sites, investigating expectations for and benefits of spiritual care provision in the healthcare system.
 A literature review is available on this website here

-SHV has developed a 2-hour professional development seminar called "Sustaining Our Practice", on spiritual care basics for healthcare professionals in hospitals.
-We are partnering with Eastern Health and Western Health to pilot this workshop for small groups of medical, nursing and allied health staff, of any faith or no faith backgrounds.
+SHV has developed a 2-hour professional development seminar called "Sustaining Our Practice", on spiritual health for the well being of hospital and healthcare professionals.
+The program attends to the spiritual determinants of health, and is rooted in the evolving principles of adult education, integral development psychology and cultural safety.
+We are partnering with Eastern Health and Western Health to pilot this seminar for small groups of medical, nursing and allied health staff.

 For more information about this pilot program please contact Shinen Wong, Education Officer, Spiritual Health Victoria, email@example.com or call (03) 8415 1148